Restore a Volume from a Snapshot

 EOF

-After this PVC is created, DataCore Puls8 provisions a new volume that replicates the state and content of the source volume at the moment the snapshot was taken.
+After the PVC is created, DataCore Puls8 provisions a new volume that replicates the state and content of the source volume at the moment the snapshot was taken.

 A new volume, identical in data and configuration to the original at the time of the snapshot, will be created and available for use.
 You can now mount it to a pod and begin consuming it like any other persistent volume.